-This isn’t your typical Galápagos tour.
-On this trip, you'll get up close with the critters of the “Enchanted Islands” both above and below the waves, have a chance to observe some of the world's rarest species as you hike the islands' volcanic crags, get a living lesson on ecology and conservation in one of the planet’s most historically important habitats, and enjoy one-on-one guidance on capturing the best the Galápagos has to offer from behind your camera’s viewfinder.
+With the help of expert wildlife biologists and award-winning photographers, enjoy an island expedition like no other.
+On this immersive seven-day adventure, you'll get up close with the critters of the “Enchanted Islands” both above and below the waves, have a chance to observe some of the world's rarest species as you hike the islands' volcanic crags, get a living lesson on ecology and conservation in one of the planet’s most historically important habitats, and enjoy one-on-one guidance on capturing the best the Galápagos has to offer from behind your camera’s viewfinder.

 This trip is designed for those with a serious interest in wildlife photography, no matter your level of experience.
 Those who are not interested in photography will have an amazing, once-in-a-lifetime experience as well, but please note that our pace and our itinerary will be dictated by photographic opportunities.

 We encourage you to use whatever gear you are most comfortable with, even if that’s just your smartphone camera!
 However, to get the most out of this workshop, we recommend a DSLR or mirrorless camera with at least one telephoto lens (such as 70-200mm, 100-400mm, or 75-300mm).
 You may bring a small tripod or monopod as well.
 For snorkeling, you might find an underwater housing or a waterproof point-and-shoot camera handy, too.
 Your guides will have a variety of lenses you may take for a spin as well, all suitable for Canon mounts.
 Don’t forget extra batteries, chargers, memory cards, and lens wipes.

 If you purchase, rent, or borrow new camera gear just for this trip, we encourage you to spend time using it before leaving for Ecuador, so you can become familiar with its basic operation.
 You don't want to miss precious and spectacular moments busy messing with your camera settings!